Learn English through true stories written and recorded by native speakers

 REAL LIFE STORIES WRITTEN BY NATIVE SPEAKERS OF ENGLISH FROM NORTH AMERICA, GREAT BRITAIN AND AUSTRALIA

-For a project I’m currently working on, I’ve found some willing voice actors from North America, Great Britain and Australia to both write and sound record a story about themselves.
+For my mobile app, I’ve found some willing voice actors from North America, Great Britain and Australia to both write and sound record a story about themselves.

 Here’s a story by Abbey from Minnesota.
 Well, you do indeed learn something new every day.
 I had no idea that there was a mass migration of Swedish people to the USA in the 1800s: